 Table of Contents

 SfePy is known to work on various flavors of recent Linux, Intel-based MacOS and Windows.
-SfePy requires Python 3.
 The release 2019.4 was the last with Python 2.7 support.
+SfePy should work with any recent Python 3.x that is supported by NumPy and SciPy.

 Note: Depending on Python installation and OS used, replacing